 - The Police Department is fully staffed, and officers will respond promptly to all emergency calls.
 However, to reduce the possibility of infection for all parties, officers will attempt to keep adequate distance from members of the public.

 - Non-emergency calls will be screened by the shift supervisor.
 If possible, all contact between the officer and the requesting party will take place over the phone.
 Residents can also file a non-emergency report electronically via the Crimewatch link from the homepage.

-- The police clerical desk will not be staffed.
+- The police clerical desk will not be staffed, but these employees have been temporarily reassigned to assist with much needed records management projects.
 Requests for police reports or to speak with a specific officer regarding an incident must be conducted via the phone.
 Accident reports can be acquired online through CrashDocs.

 - Clerical staff will respond to sewage billing inquiries.
 Brentwood Bank has thus far been able to facilitate the continued collection of payments.
 The Borough has issued a moritorium on the use of water service termination notices until further notice.

 - Contracted vendor Waste Management will remove refuse and recyclables in accordance with the established schedule.
 However, the company is restricting its operations.
 Bulk items, such as furnishings and appliances, and yard waste are not presently being collected.

 - The Code Department has suspended all interior inspections.
 Parties to real estate transactions will be required to sign a form that defers such inspection until after closing.
 Permits will only be issued for zoning-related residential projects, such as the instalation of sheds and fences, or to contractors who have received a written waiver form the Governor's order.
 Code enforcement activities will be highly limited.

 - Brentwood Park has been closed to visitors, and all organized recreational activities have been cancelled.